Avish-Nagiana/Projects/README.md

 ## Projects Overview

 ### Project 1: Loki (Low-Key Game) 🎮
 - **Description**: Loki is a game inspired by the classic *Zelda* series, developed using the Pygame library in Python.
 In Loki, players embark on a quest filled with adventure and challenging enemies.
+The name "Loki" is inspired by my cat friend, who is a constant source of motivation. 🐱💪
 - **Technologies**: Pygame, Python, PyCharm
 - **Features**:
   - Classic adventure gameplay inspired by *Zelda* 🗡️